 Over 1 day

-Well pumps are used to bring water from an underground water table, which is the level at which ground is saturated with water, into a well where it is more easily accessible.
+Well pumps are used to bring water from an underground water table into a well where it is more easily accessible.
 An electromechanical system then moves the water from the well to an individual home or other structure.
-When it comes to installing a well pump, you have a choice between shallow well pumps vs. replacing or installing deep well pumps.
-Be safe, read your manufacturer's instructions thoroughly before you begin and consult a professional plumber and/or electrician if you have questions about installing a well pump.
+When it comes to installing a well pump, you have a choice between shallow well pumps and deep well pumps.

 What You Will Need to Install a Well Pump

-- Pliers: You'll use a pair of pliers to attach nuts and bolts to the pump.
+- Pliers: You'll use a pair of pliers to attach nuts and bolts to the pump during the installation process.

-- Piping: During the installation, you'll run piping from the well to the place where the water will be used.
+- Piping: During the installation, you'll run piping from the well to your home or structure where the water will be used.

-Crimp connectors.
-Use these to hold the piping to the well pump.
+- Crimp connectors: You'll use crimp connectors to securely connect the piping to the well pump.

-Rope.
-Use a piece of rope or string to measure the depth of your well.
+- Rope or string: A piece of rope or string is commonly used to measure the depth of your well.
 Fasten a strong rope to your deep well pump when lowering it into the ground so you won't lose it.

-Water tables are said to be high or low.
+Water tables are denoted as either high or low.
 The depth of your water table will determine which kind of pump you need and the best place to put it.
 Here's a little more information on water tables and water level:

-A high water table is a stable, potable source of water 25 feet or less below ground.
-Jet pumps or shallow well pumps are typically used for high water tables.
+- High water tables: A high water table is a stable, potable source of water 25 feet or less below ground.
+A jet pump, convertible jet pump or shallow well pump is typically used for high water table installations.

 How to Install a Shallow Well Pump

 - Cover the well to keep foreign objects from falling in.
 They could contaminate the water or damage the system.

 How to Replace a Shallow Well Pump

-When replacing a shallow well pump, it's usually best to replace your old pump with one that has the same horsepower.
-However, you may want to install a pump with more horsepower if you’ve have a new household member, have added new appliances or fixtures or feel that you may use more water in the coming years.
+When replacing a shallow well pump, it's usually best to replace your old model with a new model of the same horsepower.
+However, you may want to install a pump with more horsepower if you have a new household member, have added new appliances or fixtures or feel that you may use more water in the coming years.

-First, disconnect the power supply to the existing pump or motor.
-Drain the pressure from the system and drain all the liquids from the system.
+- Disconnect the power supply to the existing pump or motor.
+Drain the pressure from the system and drain all the water from the system.
 Be sure the discharge line is held down while you are doing this, as it can move around and cause serious injury or damage.

-- Cover the well while you are replacing the shallow well pump so prevent foreign objects can't get into it.
+- Cover the well while you are replacing the shallow well pump to prevent foreign objects or tools from falling in.

-Remove the old pump.
-Replace the old line if it shows signs of rust, scale, lime or unwanted materials.
+- Remove the old pump.
+Replace the old line if it shows signs of rust, scale, lime or other damage.

-Run the pump and check several water samples before you use them.
+Run the pump and check several water samples before you use it.
 The water should be clean and clear of silt, sand and other materials before you use it.

 How to Install a Deep Well Pump

-Deep well pumps are typically harder to install and require more physical work than shallow well pumps because the pump, wires and piping are heavy and have to be lowered as far down into the well as far as possible.
-Also, if you’re replacing a deep well pump, you’ll have to lift out the old one first, and it will be heavy.
+Deep well pumps are typically harder to install and require more physical work than shallow well pumps because the pump, well pump wire and piping are heavy and harder to lower into the well.
+Removing the old pump is also difficult since it can be very heavy.

-When shopping for a deep well pump, check the ratings to find one designed for the depth of your well.
+- Check product ratings to find a deep well pump designed for the depth of your well.
 If you don't know how deep your well is, attach a weight to a string at least 500 feet long and drop it into the well until it touches bottom.
 Mark the string where it is level with the ground.

-You’ll also need a check valve.
-Check valves allow water to run in only one direction, so water can't go back into the well when the pump is off.
-They also help the water start flowing when the pump is turned on.
+- Install a one-way check valve.
+Check valves allow water to run in only one direction so water can't go back into the well when the pump is off.
+Check valves also help get the water flowing when the pump is turned on.

-Consider adding a pressure tank to the well pump to keep the water pressure constant.
+- Consider adding a pressure tank to the well pump to keep the water pressure constant.
 Installing a pressure tank can also reduce the wear and tear on the pump motor.

 Wiring a Well Pump